Plan you time, pack the right gear and know what to expect on the ground with these top tips for visiting Bolivia. Kim McAfee/500px

 Some trekkers and climbers take medicines such as acetazolamide or local remedies such as coca leaves and coca tea, but these merely reduce or delay symptoms.
 If you suffer any serious symptoms of AMS, descend promptly to a lower altitude and seek medical help immediately – altitude sickness can be life-threatening.

-The Bolivian constitution expressly bans discrimination based on sexuality or gender identity, but same-sex marriage remains illegal and members of the LBGTQI+ community still face prejudice and discrimination.
+The Bolivian constitution expressly bans discrimination based on sexuality or gender identity, but same-sex marriage remains illegal and members of the LBGTIQ+ community still face prejudice and discrimination.

-There are LGBTQI+ bars and venues in the bigger cities, most notably La Paz and Santa Cruz, which was the setting for Bolivia’s first-ever Pride march in 2001.
-In rural areas, couples may find it easier to avoid public displays of affection.
+There are LGBTIQ+ bars and venues in the bigger cities, most notably La Paz and Santa Cruz, which was the setting for Bolivia’s first-ever Pride march in 2001.
+In more rural areas, public displays of affection may attract unwelcome attention.

 Explore related stories